-The Discovery Concert model shines like a star in the sub-$500 market.
+The Discovery Concert model shines like stars in the sub-$500 market.
 To keep the price low, it is produced in China, but set-up in USA.
 Nevertheless, it's made out of high-quality materials and comes with a gig bag.

-Expensive doesn't always mean better, and this Guitar is a good example of that.
+Expensive doesn't always mean better, and this acoustic guitar is a good example of that.
 The overall sound is very clear and you can get a good projection out of the S35.

-The Jasmine S35 is great for beginners and even advanced players can add it to their guitar collection.
+The Jasmine S35 is the best for beginners, but even advanced players can add it to their acoustic guitar collection.

-It's compact, strong and can handle any style of playing.
+Its compact and strong body can handle any style of playing.
 While it's best suited for players with small hands, anyone can use it.
-The Martin LX1E is also great for people who like to travel and hate leaving their guitar behind.
+The Martin LX1E is one of the best acoustic guitars for people that like to travel.

-Not the best sound your money can buy, but it's pretty decent considering how small it is.
+Not the best sound money can buy, but it's pretty decent considering how small the body is.
 Besides that, it comes with electronics.
 Read the full review to learn more about this acoustic guitar!

 This guitar is a small version of their very popular APX500II model.
-It's beautiful thanks to the black gloss finish, and easy to hold and play, thanks to its size.
+It's beautiful thanks to the black gloss finish, and easy to hold thanks to its body size.

 Just like the LX1E, it is equipped with electronics making it easy to produce a bigger sound.

-Acoustic Vs Electro-acoustic Guitar - What is Better?
+Acoustic Vs Electric-Acoustic Guitar - What is Better?

-As you can see, I didn't just featured acoustic models in our guitar reviews.
-When it comes to buying a new guitar, it's all about you and what your priorities are.
+As you can see, I didn't just feature acoustic guitars in this buying guide.
+When it comes to the best acoustic guitars, it's all about you and what your priorities are.

-There are no downsides of acoustic guitar with electronics on it.
-Quite the opposite!
-Having electro-acoustic guitar comes in handy in a lot of situations, but then again, not everybody needs one.
+There are no downsides of acoustic guitar with electronics and hardware on it.
+Having electric-acoustic guitar comes in handy in a lot of situations.
+But then again, not everybody needs top electric-acoustic guitars.

-If you plan on performing on stage, electro-acoustic guitars might be the best for you.
-Instead of attaching microphones to your guitar, you can just plug it in and play.
+If you plan on performing on stage, electric-acoustic guitars might be the best for you.
+Instead of attaching microphones to your acoustic guitar, you can just plug it in and play.

-On the other hand, if you like a specific electro-acoustic guitar but don't actually need its electronics, there's no reason to worry.
-You can either look for the same model but without electronics, or buy the electro-acoustic version anyway.
+If you're a fella that likes a specific electric-acoustic guitar with hardware, but don't actually need hardware and electronics, there's no reason to worry.
+You can either look for the best acoustic guitars without electronics, or buy the top electric-acoustic version with hardware anyway.

 Nylon-String vs Steel-String Guitar